GO-Miles/Funkin-MINECRAFT/README.md

 The assets in Funkin' MINECRAFT are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 See the [LICENSE-assets](./LICENSE-assets) file for more details.

-© It'z_Miles 2023 - Some rights reserved.
+© GO Miles 2023 - Some rights reserved.